itp-dwd/2020-spring/README.md

 | [A5](assignments/05_assignment.md) |  MAR 09   | The API of You: Living forever on the web      |   n/a   |
 | [FINAL PROJECT & PRESENTATION](assignments/06_final-project.md) |  MAR 23   | Final Project  |   n/a   |

-📨All Assignments should be submitted to your respective section:
+📨 All Assignments should be submitted to your respective section:
 * Section 1:
   * [Joey's Section - Assignment Submission Form](https://forms.gle/GkLsRM581kfyHg6W6)
 * Section 2:
   * [Cassie's Section - Assignment Submission Form](https://forms.gle/pzxHjZtq1iP5WAyv9)

+### Grading

+Students will be evaluated on effort, personal progress and growth, class participation, assignments, and the final project.
+It is understood that coding and making things is tough, therefore your effort, curiosity, and engagement is of utmost importance.
+You will be graded on your progress throughout the class, your ability to complete assignments on time, your interaction with peers, and your ability to justify your decisions thoughtfully.

+**GRADE CALCULATION**:

+Here is a basic breakdown of graded tasks along that trajectory:
+* 20% Attendance/Participation
+* 50% Assignments
+* 10% Project Proposal
+* 20% Final Project, completed on conclusion of the course
+* TOTAL: 100%

+Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

-Here's an outline of how your work will generally be evaluated.
+Here's an outline of how your assignments and final will generally be evaluated.
 The explaners of each category are rough guidelines for how I assign numbers (or quantify 😉) to the work you are producing in this class.
 Inspired by [cmda-tt course](https://github.com/cmda-tt/course-17-18/tree/master/assessment-3).

 | Category | 1 - 2 pts | 3 - 4 pts | 5 - 6 pts | 7 - 8 pts | 9 - 10 pts |
 | :------- | --------- | --------- | --------- | --------- | ---------- |